Sports betting is now live in Arizona, and everyone from regular fans to veteran sharps can make their wagers!

 - Legalized in April 2021 by Governor Doug Ducey

-- Retail and mobile betting will be allowed – 20 partnership licenses available for pro sports teams or tribal casinos
+- Retail and mobile sports betting will be allowed – 20 partnership licenses available for pro sports teams or tribal casinos

 Of the 22 recognized tribes in Arizona, 16 operate 24 casinos scattered across the state.
 These casinos are operated under the legal authority of “gaming compacts” and are located on reservation land.